-8.4 The Inspector's decision on the appeal on 09/0923/FUL has made it clear that both the extension of this semi-detached pair to form a third house, and the taking of two-storey development hard up against the Ditton Walk footway, are acceptable in design terms.
-His concerns about dormer windows interrupting the simple hipped roof forms which are characteristic of Ferndale Rise, were not, in my view answered by the application under 10/0551/FUL, and the Council cited this failure as a reason for refusal of that application.
-This application, however, proposes no dormers, adopting the simple unadorned hipped roof form shown on other houses in Ferndale Rise.
-In my view, this change removes the only design shortcoming of the previous proposal, and the mass and detailing of the building now proposed are acceptable, and in accordance with East of England Plan (2008) policy ENV7.
-Cambridge Local Plan (2006) policies 3/4, 3/12 and 3/14, and government guidance in PPS1.
+- 8.4 The Inspector's decision on the appeal on 09/0923/FUL has made it clear that both the extension of this semi-detached pair to form a third house, and the taking of two-storey development hard up against the Ditton Walk footway, are acceptable in design terms. - 8.5 A second Inspector's decision, on the appeal on 10/0551/FUL, has made it clear that the proposal for a dormer window facing Ditton Walk should not be seen as significantly detracting from the roofscape of Ferndale rise or harming the character of the area.
+In the light of these decisions, it is clear that the mass and detailing of the building proposed are acceptable, and in accordance with East of England Plan (2008) policy ENV7, Cambridge Local Plan (2006) policies 3/4, and 3/12, and government guidance in the NPPF.